SEMOSS/documentation/docusaurus/docs/Advanced Installation/Frontend Installation.md

 ## Setting up a Project Directory

-In order to have CFG AI running locally, you will need to also supplement it with a running backend.
+In order to have SEMOSS running locally, you will need to also supplement it with a running backend.
 You can find a guide to getting your local backend set up using this [link](Docker%20BE%20Install%20Guide.md).

 Once you have your backend structure set up we will navigate to your workspace folder, and select our tomcat server:
 ![Tomcat Server](../../static/img/FELocalInstall/choosingTomcat.png)